-Location: Old Vic Building VC102
+Location: Old Vic Building, VC102

-For more information and to register for this event, please email: firstname.lastname@example.org
+For more information, please email: firstname.lastname@example.org